niteshthemerndeveloper/book-your-mentor/references.md

   -- Passwords do not match
   -- User Already Exist

-_I hope you won't face any issues in near future with this code_ Best Regards,
+_I hope you I am able to fulfill your project requirements with this code_

+Best Regards,
 Nitesh